 Every person has the ability to set and execute goals.
 They can see the potential outcome of a project or task and have the passion and drive to see it through.
 In other words, they can identify what’s important and are able to deliver the required product or service with minimal oversight.

-7. They manage their time well
+- Employees can manage their own time well

-The team has good time management skills.
+The team has strong time management skills.
 They plan what they’re going to do each day and focus on the ‘most important’ tasks first before doing the ‘least important’ tasks.
-They also avoid checking their emails constantly or making personal phone calls and texts during their most productive time of the day in order to get their work done.
+They avoid checking their emails constantly or making personal phone calls and texts during their most productive time of the day in order to get their work done.